ORNL-CEES/DataTransferKit/README.md

 DEPENDENCIES
 ------------

+To use build some examples and tests you will need the DTKData repository which can be found [here](https://github.com/ORNL-CEES/DTKData).
+Simply check out the repository into the top level DataTransferKit directory.

 The current Trilinos state is required to build DTK.
 You can check out this git public repository [here](http://trilinos.sandia.gov/publicRepo/index.html)